 As stated by discprofiles.com, the people with this personality are Commanding, Resolute, and Pioneering.

-I for Influence.
 While the D personality can be a great influence, the DISC personality test states the influencers are a great addition to the team and are even more persuasive.
-They make an impression by influencing others and emphasizing the goal of the certain task.
-Needless to say, that influencers can be excellent at persuading others, regardless of how factual or non-sensical the information may be.
+They make an impression by influencing others and emphasizing the goal of a certain task.
+Needless to say, influencers can be excellent at persuading others, regardless of how factual or non-sensical the information may be.
 So, we better be cautious individuals when we are talking to people who have an I personality.

 Since the I personality lacks a good follow-through and focus, this may lead to insufficiently researching all the facts.
 Pair it with a D personality whose goal is to accomplish everything, and you can be sure that your project and word about your activities will be heard in no time!

-According to the disc personality test, they are Persuaders, Counselor, Appraiser, Promoter.
+According to the disc personality test, they are Persuaders, Counselor, Appraisers, Promoters.

 They have the characteristics of:

-The S personality want to be accepted for who they are and be acknowledged that they are part of the team.
+The S personality wants to be accepted for who they are and be acknowledged that they are part of the team.
 They aim for personal growth and acceptance; they also want a controlled environment, hence their fear of change.
-Thus, when inevitable changes do show up, they may need to expend more efforts into accepting that change since certain things do change over time.
+Thus, when inevitable changes do show up, they may need to expend more effort on accepting that change since certain things do change over time.
 They may not be too welcoming over unexpected hurdles.
 Other personalities might see this as an "easy-peasy" thing to do, but for S Personality, multitasking can be quite difficult.

-Discprofiles.com says that they are Specialists, Achievers, Agents, Investigators.
+Discprofiles.com says that they are Specialists, Achievers, Agents, and Investigators.

 The C personality:

-The DISC Classic Patterns states that the C types are Objective Thinkers, Perfectionists, Practitioners.
+The DISC Classic Patterns states that the C types are Objective Thinkers, Perfectionists, and Practitioners.